 Currently, JSI is providing the supply chain component to the Bill & Melinda Gates Foundation-funded Reinvigorating Family Planning in Indonesia project.
 The logistics work complements the “Right Time, Right Method, My Choice” behavior change campaign to improve product availability in 11 pilot districts through an implementation research approach.

 In 2014, the Implant Access Program (IAP), also funded by the Gates Foundation, facilitated a quantification exercise in Indonesia for all family planning commodities with representatives from BkkbN.
-Since the launch of IAP in 2013, JSI and a group of organizations have been collaborating to make contraceptive implants more available to help the global community reach the FP2020 goal.
+Through the IAP project, JSI and a group of organizations collaborated to make contraceptive implants more available to help the global community reach the FP2020 goal.

 Past collaborations have included the Indonesia Norplant Surveillance Project, an action research project funded by the Asian Development Bank and managed by JSI to monitor the introduction of Norplant, a contraceptive implant for birth control.